matloff/TidyverseSkeptic/README.md

 Given these dynamics, we will eventually, maybe rather soon, reach a point at which most R users will be Tidy, and have indeed "Never heard of Matt Dowle."
 This will make things very difficult for the non-Tidy R
-people: Job seekers who are excellent R coders will find that they are dismissed out of hand by Tidy interviewers; authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
+people: Non-Tidy job seekers who are excellent R coders will find that they are dismissed out of hand by Tidy interviewers; authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
 In short, R will have to bend to RStudio's wishes.